ptakes/Pta.Build.WebEssentialsBundleTask/README.md

 ### The build task

-The build task will runs as early as possible in the build so they can be processed further by other build tasks.
-For instance they can added as embedded resources in assemblies.
+The build task will runs as early as possible in the build process so the HTML output can be processed further by other build tasks.
+For instance they can be added as embedded resources in assemblies.

 The task is define as follows: